-This discussion and analysis is intended to serve as an introduction to the Cottle County Appraisal District's basic financial statements.
+This discussion and analysis is intended to serve as an introduction to the district's basic financial statements.
 The financial statements are comprised of four components: 1) government-wide financial statements, 2) governmental fund financial statements, 3) notes to the financial statements, and 4) required supplementary and other information.